vickmuir/Backup/vmware-plugin.md

 ## Configuring the vSphere Recovery Agent
 {: #configureVRA}

-After VRA is installed, you need to configure it in the WebCC.
+After VRA is installed, you need to configure it in the Cloud Backup Portal.

-1. Log in to the WebCC.
-For more information about how to access the WebCC, see the [Getting started tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#accessingWebCC).
+1. Log in to the Cloud Backup Portal.
+For more information about how to access the Cloud Backup Portal, see the [Getting started tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#accessingCloud Backup Portal).
 2. On the Computers Tab, select the server that you want to back up.
 3. Configure your vault information.